nibblesnbits/nibblesnbits.github.io/docs/index.md

 I'm not a cog that churns out code without regard for anything but “getting the job done.”
 I'm a craftsman who carefully and meticulously devises the best possible solution to every problem presented, with the help of other experts.

+I currently serve as the Technical Lead at [Ostrich](https://getostrich.com).

 My resume can be found [here](./resume.pdf){: target=_blank }.

 You can contact me via email at [stephen@nibblesnbits.net](mailto:stephen@nibblesnbits.net).